I Am Alive and Grateful

 - CyberKnife radiation to kill cancer

 - Tumor remains but appears to be stable

 In December of 2012 I was diagnosed with inoperable pancreatic cancer.

 The tumor sat blocking the bile duct, wrapped around veins, and lying against my aorta.
-I went to UPMC Cancer Center, where I met Dr. Nathan Bahary, my oncologist.
+I went to UPMC Cancer Center, where I met Dr. Nathan Bahary, my oncologist (now with Allegheny Health Network).
 He and Dr. Herbert Zeh III (now at UT Southwestern Medical Center, Dallas, Texas), my surgeon, had a plan ready to go.
 I was to do chemotherapy and then about four months into treatment I would have CyberKnife radiation.
 The hope was that the chemo and radiation would shrink the tumor enough so that Dr. Zeh could get in there to perform a robotic Whipple procedure and remove the tumor.